MaxGalindo150/blog/_portfolio/portfolio-3.md

     You should probably TRAIN this model on a down-stream task to be able to use it for predictions and inference.

-## 📏 Definition of Evaluation Metrics (compute_metrics)
+## 📏 Definition of Evaluation Metrics
-Now, we define a function compute_metrics to compute evaluation metrics for our model after each training iteration.
+Now, we define a function `compute_metrics` to compute evaluation metrics for our model after each training iteration.
 Here's how it works:

 ```python